Free Website Content - Steps to Creating RSS Feeds

 with the URL to the RSS feed.

-to a website, providing site visitors an alternative method
+be added to a website, providing site visitors an alternative

-for viewing the content.
-The information will also help
+method for viewing the content.
+The information will

 Tutorial for Displaying Feeds - http://www.small-business-software.net/display-rss.htm